 This little book is not a scholarly examination of the history of Christian beliefs.
 It is far too brief and uncomplicated to hope to do that.
 Besides, many others who were or are more capable than I am have already put whole lives of research and labor into compiling and documenting this history.
 Rather, on the basis of my study of the dedicated work of some of them, and on the basis of my personal thought and experience as an ordained Roman Catholic deacon, I try here to sketch an overview of the changing beliefs of Western Christianity, from their inception in the teachings of Jesus, through the intervening years, and to their place in the cultural ebb and tide of our own era.
 What I found in writing this sketch, and what I offer to you, is the realization that the religion which Christian leaders and preachers are teaching now and have been teaching in various forms throughout the past twenty centuries is not about the message of Jesus which he himself lived and taught others how to live.
-Instead, this message of Jesus has been warped and twisted by these same leaders and preachers into justifications for every horrendous deed of Un-Love which the hardened human heart can conceive.
+Instead, that message of Jesus has been warped and twisted by these same leaders and preachers into justifications for every horrendous deed of Un-Love which the hardened human heart can conceive.

 The facts of history show that Jesus taught a particular and focused set of teachings, but those teachings, within just a few decades, began to lose their central place in the belief-system of the Jesus-communities, as historical forces placed new pressures on those communities.
 So over a rather brief time, Christian communities and their leaders began to add to the fundamental teachings and to change them subtly into different teachings which proved to be more relevant and more applicable to the issues of the time.

-In particular, during his lifetime, Jesus offered his disciples a set of teachings about how to find spiritual joy by entering into the presence of God, and social harmony by living their lives with love compassion and generosity of spirit.
+In particular, during his lifetime, Jesus offered his disciples a set of teachings about how to find spiritual joy by entering into the presence of God, and social harmony by living their lives with love, compassion and generosity of spirit.
 These teachings nourished the original Jesus communities for forty years after his death.
 But by the end of the first century, his teachings had begun to be interpreted, re-framed, and expanded (“This is what Jesus would have said if he had faced these current situations”), so that a different set of teachings, which I am calling Christian teachings, began to arise and eventually to replace the original set of Jesus-teachings.

 Some of the most important of these replacement teachings are the doctrinal statements I have listed above.
 Jesus, as the teacher of the way of love and compassion, had no interest in the contents of any of these doctrinal statements, since none of them contributes at all to the understanding of the life which he expected his followers to recognize in themselves and to lead in community with one another.
 Yet most of these doctrines found their way into the Nicene Creed, and thus became the sources of mainstream Christian belief.